phetsims/qa/issue-templates/rc-research-test-template.md

 This sim supports keyboard navigation.
 Please make sure it works as intended on all platforms by itself and with a screen reader.

-<h3>Magnification</h3>
+<h3>Pan and Zoom</h3>

-This sim supports magnification with pinch and drag gestures on touch screens, keyboard shortcuts, and mouse/wheel controls.
-Please test magnfication and make sure it is working as intended and well with the use cases of the simulation.
-Due to the way screen readers handle user input, magnification is NOT expected to work while using a screen reader so there is no need to test this case.
+This sim supports pan and zoom with pinch and drag gestures on touch screens, keyboard shortcuts, and mouse/wheel controls.
+Please test pan and zoom and make sure it is working as intended and well with the use cases of the simulation.
+Due to the way screen readers handle user input, pan and zoom is NOT expected to work while using a screen reader so there is no need to test this case.

 <hr>